 “If a child walks late, she probably started sitting late.
 As long as she is progressively meeting her milestones, there is probably no need to worry,” says Dr. Lemay.
-Check with your doctor if your baby does not have head control by three to four months or is not sitting by nine months or her muscle tone feels stiff or mushy.
+Check with your doctor if your baby does not have head control by three to four months, is not sitting by nine months or if her muscle tone feels stiff or mushy.
 Dr. Lemay says a baby who is not walking at 18 months should be followed closely.
-By 20 months, is when he would recommend further investigation.
+By 20 months, he would recommend further investigation.

 Anne-Marie Hamilton, a partner and pediatric physiotherapist at Paediatric Physiotherapy Associates in Toronto, says many babies simply lack the opportunity to start walking.
 “We call them container babies.
 They go from the carrier to exersaucer to a jumper.
 What they miss is the time on the floor to develop their motor skills.
 That is when they learn how to move.”

 Anne-Marie says that bicycling your baby’s legs or putting them on their feet and trotting them around doesn’t help develop motor skills.
 She suggests helping your baby walk while holding their hips so they are controlling their trunk themselves.
 She also recommends putting toys on the couch to encourage cruising.